 The temporary injunction is related to an alleged criminal abuse of authority by several individuals, including employees of the government of Montenegro and, among others, a former member of the management board of NLB Montenegro.
 On 24 September 2018, NLB was informed that NLB Montenegro received a formal indictment, in which, in addition to five other persons, this former member of the management board and NLB Montenegro, as a legal entity benefiting from the alleged abuse of authority, were charged on suspicion of a criminal offence for the misuse of their position.
-The indictment was later confirmed and the main trial is still pending.
+The indictment was later confirmed and the main trial is in progress.

 If it were determined that an abuse of authority was carried out in the name of NLB Montenegro, it could be found liable as a legal entity and possibly incur a financial penalty.
-NLB Montenegro initiated the filing of a criminal charge against persons-then-unknown in 2014 and, based on the evidence presented to the court, it does not believe that it should be found guilty and subject to fines in relation to these proceedings, and therefore has made no provisions in relation to these proceedings.
+NLB Montenegro, based on the evidence presented to the court, does not believe that it should be found guilty and subject to fines in relation to these proceedings, and therefore has made no provisions in relation to these proceedings.
 However, there can be no assurance that the High Court of Montenegro will not take a different position.